jlleongarcia/jlleongarcia/content/blog/tinkering_travel_setup.md

   {{< card link="https://jalcocert.github.io/JAlcocerT/asrock-x300-home-server/#video-editing-101/" title="Video Workflow" image="/blog_img/hardware/x300.jpg" subtitle="With the Asrock x300" >}}
 {{< /cards >}}

+Some people bring their drons.

+But my Tello dron is more a cool tool to get started with flying and do some Python test on it.

+I saw some people mounting **action cameras on their drons** with some adjustments.

 #### SmartPhone

 I am very happy with the [Android Pixel 8 Pro](https://jalcocert.github.io/JAlcocerT/pixel-8-pro-tricks/)